Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 36%

-of construction fatalities are from falls (leading cause)
+of construction fatalities are caused by falls (leading cause of death)

 Sustainable construction is accelerating as energy codes tighten and builders adopt green practices.
-Calculate energy-efficient upgrades with our Insulation Calculator.
+LEED certifications continue to grow, and solar adoption is rising rapidly.
+Calculate energy-efficient upgrades with our Insulation Calculator and Window Calculator.

 $187B